nilscox/expect/README.md

 - [expect-sinon](./packages/expect-sinon): assertions related to [Sinon.JS](https://sinonjs.org/)
 - [expect-dom](./packages/expect-dom): assertions related to the DOM

-It's inspired by jest's [expect](https://github.com/facebook/jest/tree/main/packages/expect) function, while adding some interesting features.
-Some of jest's "matchers" are implemented using the same API, allowing a pretty smooth transition:
+It's inspired by jest's [expect](https://github.com/facebook/jest/tree/main/packages/expect) function, but with some interesting additions.
+Some of jest's "matchers" are implemented with the same API, allowing a pretty smooth transition.

 ```ts
 import expect from '<this package>';